EGI-Federation/documentation/content/en/providers/getting-started/joining/technology-provider/_index.md

 ## Introduction

-Technology Providers develop or deliver technology and software for specific user communities or customisation for specific requirements.
+Technology Providers (TP) develop or deliver technology and software for specific user communities or customisation for specific requirements.
 In our case, they maintain the middleware which the RCs install and that allows the users to exploit the compute, storage, data, and cloud resources.

 ## Integration of middleware stack